-On mobile the component can be rendered either at the top or bottom of the screen, in the center of the screen,
+On mobile, the calendar can be rendered at the top or bottom of the screen, in the center of the screen,

 anchored to an input or any object for that matter and it can also be embedded in any inline content.